mmesim/fd_detector/README.md

-Reference: *Mesimeri, M., Pankow, K., (2020).
-A frequency-domain-based algorithm for detecting induced seismicity using dense surface seismic arrays (submitted)*
+Reference: *Mesimeri, M., Pankow, K., Rutledge, J. (2021).
+A frequency-domain-based algorithm for detecting microseismicity using dense surface seismic arrays, Bulletin of the Seismological Society of America.
+10.1785/0120210062*

 Written in Matlab